FACTION BRIEF

 Explained once, on arrival.
 No written copy—nothing to find if the safe house burns.

-- Hot plate runs between 0200 and 0400 only—the heat signature blends with the warehouse's overnight baking cycles.
+2. Hot plate runs between 0200 and 0400 only—the heat signature blends with the warehouse's overnight baking cycles.
 You eat when the timer says.
+You eat cold the rest of the time.

-- LED strips go red every six hours.
-That means a sweep passing overhead—Nexus surveillance drones mapping the district, the same ones Viktor Kaine pretends not to notice when they cross into Sector 7G airspace.
+3. LED strips go red for ten minutes every six hours.
+That means a sweep passing overhead—Nexus surveillance drones mapping the district.
 During red, you don't move.
 You become furniture.

-- Average stay: five days.
+5. Average stay: five days.
 Nobody stays longer than eight.
+After eight, the location probability curve crosses a threshold that someone calculated and nobody questions.

-On day three, the Helix technician's shaking gets worse—vomiting for six hours as the compounds leave his system.
-The handler produces a syringe: "Grandmother's recipe," she calls it.
+Compass teaches herself card games from a deck someone left behind, the faces worn smooth from a hundred previous refugees' anxious shuffling.
+On day three, Sparrow's shaking gets worse—vomiting for six hours straight as the Helix compounds leave his system.
+Three produces a syringe: "Grandmother's recipe," she calls it.
 Something developed by the Helix Network Lead herself, a cocktail designed to ease withdrawal from corporate biochemistry.
 Within an hour, he can hold water again.

-Previous refugees have scratched marks on the wall.
+I spend my hours cataloguing the marks on the wall.
+Previous refugees have scratched initials, dates, tiny drawings.
 A bird with no cage, repeated dozens of times in different handwriting.
 Someone wrote "Marcus W. didn't die for nothing" in letters so small you need augmented vision to read them.
 A date—2171—and the number 207.
 The Great Extraction.
 Two hundred and seven people moved in a single night.
+Some of them sheltered here.

 The Passage: Safe House to Zephyria